official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 with one now will both irritate and weaken him.
 We can look for the legal basis once we have decided what to do, as we did in Kosovo.”

-33 Teleletter Sawers to Jay, 21 February 2002, ‘Iraq: Policy’.
+[^33]: Teleletter Sawers to Jay, 21 February 2002, ‘Iraq: Policy’.

 405

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford108.
-Addressing “what should we be doing while Washington plans and we try to influence them”, Mr Sawers wrote:
+108. Addressing “what should we be doing while Washington plans and we try to influence them”, Mr Sawers wrote:

 “Conventional advice will be to plough on in New York, get the Goods Review List